You are currently on Freehearingtest UK

-At Hearing Direct, you will find a wide choice of hearing aid batteries from a number of leading brands and manufacturers that are NHS hearing aid compatible.
+At Freehearingtest, you will find a wide choice of hearing aid batteries from a number of leading brands and manufacturers that are NHS hearing aid compatible.

 When it comes down to hearing aid batteries, it's a case of identifying which batteries suit you and your device.
 As long as you insert the correct sized battery, your NHS hearing aid will be fully powered.